-Board, Committee, Individual Director and Lead Director Assessments
+Board, Committee, Individual and Lead Director Assessments

-The Nominating and Corporate Governance Committee oversees self-assessment processes for the Board and the audit, compensation and nominating and corporate governance committees, along with peer assessments for each director, the Non-Executive Chairman, and the lead director.
+The Nominating and Corporate Governance Committee oversees self-assessment processes for the Board and the Audit, Compensation and Nominating and Corporate Governance committees, along with peer assessments for each director and the lead director.
 The purpose of the Board and committee assessments is to continually enhance the effectiveness of the Board and its committees.
-The Board self-assessment gathers feedback on a range of topics such as the Board's overall effectiveness, governance structure, board and management dynamics, meeting administration, and other topics.
-The committee self-assessments are tailored to the specific roles and responsibilities of each committee.
+The annual written questionnaires for the Board and committees include the following topics: